 The state and local governments that own traffic signals in the area are working together to make sure that the timing plans for the intersections on major routes are coordinated for more efficient flow of traffic.

-Although existing equipment is used wherever possible, some new communications equipment and software, and new signal controllers must be installed so the traffic signals on the system can communicate with each other and with a central operations center.
+Although existing equipment is used wherever possible, some new communications equipment and software, and new signal controllers were installed so the traffic signals on the system can communicate with each other and with a central operations center.
 This equipment and software help keep the traffic signals in sync with new timing plans.
+To date, a total of 233 miles of fiber optic cable links observation cameras and 354 road signals to the system.

-The program seeks to provide motorists with real-time information on roadway conditions and travel times through the use of dynamic message boards and travel time detectors installed in upcoming construction phases.
+The program seeks to provide motorists with real-time information on roadway conditions and travel times through the use of dynamic message boards and travel time detectors.
 As Gateway Green Light infrastructure continues to expand, benefits to the public will continue to increase.
+For more information on existing and future technologies see Smart Infrastructure.

 Helping Traffic Flow